filizt/StashCoach/ReadMe.md

 More at: https://www.dropbox.com/s/u1xm4x5geyr64nh/stash-ios-challenge.zip?dl=0

 # High Level Design and Implementation
 For implementation, using VIPER architecture, I tried to use simple structuring and clear code principles as much as possible.
-Please see attached image to see the high-level relationships and communications for Achievements List module.
+Please see included image to see the high-level relationships and communications for Achievements List module.

 The implementation of the project consisted of
 1) Learning about VIPER architecture